kelshmo/testz/README.md

 count the instances of one categorical column and print the count per element, in this case is a count per country where the Developer_Country is.

+# updates

+Features : Added code for concatenation of data frames.
+As well re-organizing the code offered before this commit with the comentaries in mind, and focus in manipulation of the frames for concatenation.
+ * 2 entities created from synapseclient
+ * a third randomly created data set w/ similar characteristics for experimentation.